HatemKhattab/hyf-javascript/README.md

   week 9 | [Object Oriented Programming and ES6 Classes, this and (call, apply, bind)](https://github.com/HackYourFuture/JavaScript3/blob/master/Week3/MAKEME.md) |

 ## Feedback
-If you have any feedback please add it as a new issue
+If you have any feedback please add it as a new issue.